-The projection of a point cloud on a ZMap,

-showing 3 coordinate systems: the world space, the ZMap space and the pixel space.
+The projection of a point cloud on a ZMap, showing 3 coordinate systems: the world space, the ZMap space and the pixel space.

-The method Convert() performs the effective projection of a point cloud (EPointCloud) or a 3D object (EMesh) to the 8 bits and 16 bits ZMap.
+the Convert () method performs the effective projection of a point cloud (EPointCloud) or a 3D object (EMesh) to the 8, 16 or 32 bits ZMap.